ydaniels/Human/README.md

 -Tell human to work in a cyborg mode that is some action would be verified by you before they proceed or  leave it to do everything on  its own ( Note: no guarantee of quality on auto mode but Hey who cares am spamming ).
 Or better still do everything yourself

  Simple publisher subscriber pattern but in the repository that manages the signaling and event system we load in a plugin system to transform the data using filter and hook methods  https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern. e.g pinterest and instagram subscribes for any form of viral content or ,keyword, or a particular content from tumblr, rss , facebook, news.
-We load in a hook plugin to  summarize, generate article using manchine learning , another filter plugin submits the article to our website and finally the subscribers uses the content in this case  posted to instagram and pinterest.
+We load in a hook plugin to  summarize, generate article using manchine learning , another filter plugin submits the article to our website and finally the subscribers uses the content in this case  post the content to instagram and pinterest.

 #Other Activities.